Tyro and Square are two competing payment platforms with similar offerings.

 Photo: Tyro

-If you’re looking to purchase a modern card reader outright, and for an incredibly low price, then Square is your best bet.
-For $65 including GST, you can get your hands on a Square Reader – a minimal card reader with a tiny footprint.
-This doesn’t have a screen and must be used with a phone or tablet app.
+How does Square compare?
+Well, Square Reader was the first of its kind globally, a minimal card reader with a tiny footprint.
+It doesn’t have a screen and must be used with a phone or tablet app.

-Square also sells Terminal – a standalone unit with a touchscreen and built-in POS software that connects via WiFi only.
-This full-featured machine will run you $329 including GST.
+Square also sells Terminal – a standalone unit with a touchscreen and built-in POS software.

 Square Terminal works independently.

-Then you have Square Register ($1,099 incl.
-GST), which is a large touchscreen register with Square Point of Sale software built in (with options to upgrade to specialised Square POS software).
+Then you have Square Register, a large touchscreen register that only uses Square POS software (general and specialised).
 It has a touchscreen card terminal that attaches to its front or detaches if you want to place it closer to the customer.

-Square POS also accepts a variety of cards (Visa, Mastercard, eftpos, American Express) as well as gift cards and both Apple Pay and Google pay.
-Tyro accepts all of these payment options, as well as UnionPay and Diners Club.
-It’s worth noting to accept some of the major international credit cards with Tyro, you will require external contracts with those card providers.
+It’s worth noting that to accept some of the major international credit cards with Tyro, you will require external contracts with those card providers.

 Alternatives: Australia’s best EFTPOS machines for a small business